What is NX-Writer?

 Pre-built Binaries

-Pre-built installers for Windows, macOS, and Linux will be available on the official website.
+Installers for Windows, macOS, and Linux are available on the official website and stores.

 System Requirements